bahamas10/node-brace-compression/README.md

 Warnings
 --------

-- the output not escaped nor necessarily safe to parse using the shell, this is just meant to compress data for human-readable purposes.
+- the output is not escaped or necessarily safe to parse using the shell - this is just meant to compress data for human-readable purposes.
 - may not work in every case